-Exam season is fast approaching, with that, some students start studying for exams as early as possible, and some are already on their first revision marathon, while others just keep it for the last minute.
+Exam season is fast approaching, and with that, some students start studying for exams as early as possible, and some are already on their first revision marathon, while others just keep it for the last minute.
 “I wish I had started sooner” are the words every student utters the day before an exam when they decide to cram for it at the last minute.
 Not starting earlier and not getting revision done on time is the actual recipe for exam anxiety and mediocre performance.
 Everyone knows that revision increases the chances of getting good marks and performing well in exams.
 Yet, revisions are always seen as an extra chore in addition to routine studies.

 Revision is the process of going through the study material again.
 Let us understand why it is important to revise before the exam as it not only helps in easing the burden of exam preparation but also in maximizing your revision time.

-Revision reduces last minute exam anxiety
+Revision reduces last-minute exam anxiety

-Revision is the process of understanding what you have learnt while studying.
+Revision is the process of understanding what you have learned while studying.
 Most students think that revising means last-minute cramming.
 It is important to understand that revising and cramming down the study material are two different things, the former is all about going through the material that you have already learned, and the latter resorts to reading massive amounts of study material in one go.
-Cramming never works, and increases stress levels and makes one prone to exam anxiety.
+Cramming never works, increases stress levels, and makes one prone to exam anxiety.
 Revising before the exam is the only way to keep exam anxiety at bay.